This post may contain affiliate links. Read our disclosure policy.

-The real deal stuff.
-The kind that is soft and tender yet when you pull it apart if has a little chewy give that makes your mouth water.
+I could never imagine a life without BREAD.
+Especially the kind that is soft and tender, yet when you pull it apart, it has a little chewy give that makes your mouth water.

-So in my delicious dreams I imagined a bread roll that didn’t need to be smeared with butter because it was already filled with butter inside.
+So in my delicious dreams, I imagined a bread roll that didn’t need to be smeared with butter because it was already filled with butter inside.
 Cue mouth watering.

 I believe I saw something similar maybe on Instagram or Pinterest, but now that I’ve searched for my original inspiration I can’t find it.

 Either way, I’m just grateful these rolls turned out as deliciously as they did.

 You basically mix together butter, sugar, and cornstarch to make the buttery filling.
 Scoop that filling into balls then freeze them while you make the dough.
 At first, I thought filling the raw dough with something frozen would completely stop the second rise, but they came out perfectly.

 The key was to get the butter filling to hold its shape long enough to make it to the oven.
 Then, once inside, it melts and becomes a rich, buttery explosion of deliciousness.